queer/peckish/README.md

 **crates.io:** I have to work out the issue of git dependencies first

-For now, you can use the git dependency:
+For now, you can use peckish as a git dependency:

 ```toml
 [depedencies]